RUB-SysSec/VPS/README.md

 # IDA Export + SSA

 The code for the SSA generation and export of the relevant data to use for the static analysis is available in the `ida_export` directory.
 However, since it uses `readelf` on the command line, it only works for IDA on Linux.
 Just execute the `ida_export.py` file inside your IDA instance.
+The SSA generation is taken from the [SSA for IDA project](https://github.com/dwuid/phida).

 # Static Analysis